Fin de partie (opera)

-Fin de partie is a one-act opera by György Kurtág, set to a French-language libretto adapted by the composer from the play Endgame (French title: Fin de partie) by Samuel Beckett, with the inclusion of a setting of Beckett's English-language poem "Roundelay" at the start of the opera.
+Fin de partie is a one-act opera by György Kurtág, set to a French libretto he himself adapted from the play of the same name (English title: Endgame) by Samuel Beckett and from Beckett's English-language poem Roundelay, which he uses at the start.
 Kurtág fully titled this work, his first opera, Samuel Beckett: Fin de partie: scènes et monologues, opéra en un acte.
-Kurtág dedicated the opera to the memory of "mon professeur Ferenc Farkas and of mon ami Tamás Blum": qui, dans ma jeunesse, m'ont appri (sic) l'essentiel sur l'opéra [who, in my youth, taught me the essentials of opera].
+He dedicated it to the memory of "mon professeur Ferenc Farkas [and] mon ami Tamás Blum: qui, dans ma jeunesse, m'ont appri [sic] l'essentiel sur l'opéra [who, in my youth, taught me the essentials of opera]."

 History

+The opera was originally commissioned by Alexander Pereira for the Salzburg Festival.
+It should have been performed there in 2013, but the composer could not complete the work in time.

-The Teatro alla Scala, Milan, commissioned the opera, and staged the premiere on 15 November 2018.
+The Teatro alla Scala, Milan, then managed by Pereira, staged the premiere on 15 November 2018.
 The director of the premiere production was Pierre Audi, with set and costume designs by Christof Hetzer, and lighting design by Urs Schönebaum.
 The premiere production was a joint production between La Scala and Dutch National Opera (DNO), Amsterdam.
 The DNO staged the opera in March 2019.
 The production travelled to Paris in April–May 2022.
 A new production was staged at the Vienna State Opera in October 2024.

 On the recommendation of György Ligeti, Kurtág had seen a production of Beckett's play in Paris in 1957.
 This experience greatly affected Kurtág, which he described to the American music critic Jeremy Eichler as "one of the strongest experiences of my life".
 For his opera, Kurtág condensed the play, retaining around 60% of the French text.
 He has acknowledged his studies of the operas of Claudio Monteverdi as inspiration for his own opera.

 The original commission for the work arrived in 2010 from La Scala.
 Kurtág initially wished there to be no contract and no commission fee.
 The Ernst von Siemens Music Foundation provided financial support for the commission.
 Kurtág spent eight years on the composition of the opera, with assistance from his wife Márta.
 Kurtág did not attend the world premiere performance because his frail health rendered him unable to travel from Budapest to Milan.